Content marketing gets more sophisticated and targeted every year

 Put the CE in CEM

 It is easy to see how content engineers make customer experience management work.
-The upcoming year is a time when agencies, in-house departments and marketing leaders will start to further recognize the necessity of content engineering within their teams, and add content engineering into standard process workflow.
+Soon agencies, in-house departments and marketing leaders will further recognize the necessity of content engineering within their teams, and add content engineering into standard process workflow.

-The reason we do not see more successful stories of customer experience management in the wild has everything to do with the missing function of content engineering.
-Content modeling, metadata, structure, reuse, personalization mapping does not happen magically on their own.
+The reason we do not see more successful stories of customer experience management in the wild is because of the missing function of content engineering.
+Content modeling, metadata, structure, reuse, and personalization mapping do not happen magically on their own.
 They are born of hard work, insight and experience.
-Yet so many current development processes either are ignorant of the need for content engineering process, or assume content engineering essentials will emerge from the integrator or software development team.
+Yet so many of us are either ignorant of the need for content engineering process, or assume content engineering essentials will emerge from the integrator or software development team.
 When organizations put together content strategy, CEM platform capabilities, and the know-how to engineer content to enable personalized customer experiences, they start to see the promise of CEM begin to manifest.

 These are the individuals capable of addressing dual sides of the customer experience management equation.
-Content engineering involves the blending the perspectives of groups involved in the production of marketing strategy and content (Publishing and Editorial staff, Marketing, Sales, HR), with more technical departments (such as Software Development, or IT).
-The content engineering function serves to both as a facilitator and mediator.
+Content engineering involves blending the perspectives of groups involved in the production of marketing strategy and content (Publishing and Editorial staff, Marketing, Sales, HR), with more technical departments (such as Software Development, or IT).
+The content engineering function serves as both a facilitator and mediator.

-Content engineering functions, once fulfilled by other specialists such as content strategists or authors, or technical staff, will soon merge into a defined and integral role securing intelligent content a place to rise to where it belongs.
+Content engineering functions, once fulfilled by other specialists such as content strategists, authors, or technical staff, will soon merge into a defined and integral role securing intelligent content in an elevated place where it belongs.